brotkrueml/typo3-jobrouter-rss-widgets/Documentation/usage.rst

 .. note::

-   The available widgets depend on the :ref:`access rights
+   The available widgets for editors depend on the :ref:`access rights
    <dashboard:permission-handling-of-widgets>` of a user.